AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47666-search-in-user-roles-not-working.md

 ---
-title: "ACSD-47666 Adobe Commerce patch: search in [!UICONTROL User Roles] do not work"
+title: "ACSD-47666: search in [!UICONTROL User Roles] do not work"
 description: Apply the ACSD-47666 patch to fix the Adobe Commerce issue where the filter function on [!UICONTROL User Roles] does not work as expected.
 ---